sarahs35/UpwardBoundTeam/README.md

 # Team members: Sarah, Bridget

-# Planned tools: Github, repli
+# Planned tools: Github, replit

 # Story: Once upon a time, there were two friends who loved soccer.
 They aspired to be professional soccer players in the future.
 One day, they decided to play against each other.
 They decided that the winner would get a brand new soccer ball and some golden cleats!
 This would help them pursue their soccer career in the future.